Butautas: Life at emperor's court

 Sometime between August 1366 and April 1368, Butautas departed to Prague to join the court of Charles IV, Holy Roman Emperor.
 Survila remained with the Knights.
 Charles gave Butautas lands and the noble title of duke (Herzog).
 Butautas is mentioned as a witness to several treaties and companion of the emperor on several trips, including one to Italy to Pope Urban V. He witnessed imperial charters issued in Modena, Lucca, Rome, Udine, Prague, Tangermünde, and Jerichow.
 This last charter listed Butautas as "King of Lithuania" together with imperial family and before papal legates and other Bohemian dukes.
 At some point, the court was visited by German poet Schondoch who later composed a poem how an unnamed "Lithuanian king" was converted into Christianity.

 Charles died in 1378.
 Just two years later Butautas died in Prague and was buried in St. Thomas' Church.
 In 1413, his brother Vytautas the Great ordered Requiem Mass and gave the church a large carpet.
 Because of this activity sometimes 1413 is given as Butautas' date of death.

 Family

-It is known that Butautas left one son, Vaidutis, in Lithuania.
+It is known that Butautas left one son, Jonas Vaidutis, in Lithuania.
 He also emigrated to the West in 1381 at the age of sixteen.
-After his father's death he studied in Paris until 1387.
-In 1401, after his return to Poland, his cousin Jogaila, King of Poland, appointed him as the rector of the Jagiellonian University.
-He died in 1422.
+After his father's death he studied in Prague.
+In 1401, after his return to Poland, his cousin Jogaila, King of Poland, appointed him as the Rector of the Jagiellonian University in Kraków.
+Jonas Vaidutis died in 1402.